 Now, if you’re comparing it to a true DIY ceramic spray like the ones that Torque or Nexgen offer, the Hybrid Ceramic Wax falls a bit flat.
 With essentially the same application process, the strength, hydrophobicity, and durability just don’t quite measure up to true ceramic products.

 Overall, this product has great value for the price, a relatively easy application, and great results that last for a good amount of time.
 Is it worth the hype?
 Not for me personally, but for many, it absolutely is.
+I give it a 7 out of 10.

 Product Quality Scores